1967 California Angels season

-The 1967 California Angels season involved the Angels finishing fifth in the American League with a record of 84 wins and 77 losses, 7 1/2 games behind the AL Champion Boston Red Sox.
+The 1967 California Angels season was the 7th season of the Angels franchise in the American League, the 2nd in Anaheim, and their 2nd season playing their home games at Anaheim Stadium.
+The Angels finished the season fifth in the American League with a record of 84 wins and 77 losses, 7 1/2 games behind the AL Champion Boston Red Sox.